Donating a property – how does it work and what to prepare for?

 Sale of donated property

 What if the donee receives a property that they don’t want to keep?
 It is, of course, entirely up to the donor whether he or she decides, for example, to sell.
 If he sells the property immediately after the transfer, however, he must take into account the payment of income tax.
-The seller is only exempt from this if he has been registered as a permanent resident in the property for at least two years prior to the sale.
-If the seller has never been registered at the address, it is necessary to wait at least five years after the acquisition of the property to be exempt from income tax.
+The seller may be exempt from the tax if he has resided in the property for at least two years immediately before the sale.
+If the seller does not meet the two-year residence requirement, the sale proceeds may be exempt if the so-called time of ownership test is met.
+For properties acquired before 31 December 2020, this period is generally 5 years; for properties acquired from 1 January 2021, the period is extended to 10 years.

 We will be happy to help you with the donation of the property